-Karel Čapek (1890-1938) is generally considered the greatest Czech author of the first half of this century.
+Karel Čapek (1890-1938) is generally considered the greatest Czech author of the first half of the twentieth century.
 He was Czechoslovakia's leading novelist, playwright, story writer, and columnist, and the spirit of its short-lived democracy.
 His plays appeared on Broadway soon after their debut in Prague, and his books were translated into many languages. Čapek expressed himself in the form of accessible and highly enjoyable writing, which works on many levels.

 TOWARD THE RADICAL CENTER: A Karel Čapek Reader.
 Edited by Peter Kussi, Foreword by Arthur Miller. Čapek's best plays, stories, and columns take us from the social contributions of clumsy people to dramatic meditations on mortality and commitment.
-Includes a new and, at last, complete English translation of R.U.R., the play that introduced the literary robot.
-"It brings the voice of Čapek back to life." —The Nation
+Includes a modern English translation of R.U.R., the play that introduced the literary robot. "[The Reader] brings the voice of Čapek back to life." —The Nation

 APOCRYPHAL TALES.
 Translated by Norma Comrada. Čapek approaches great events and figures of history, myth, and literature in unexpected ways, making us reconsider our views on such basic concepts as justice, progress, wisdom, belief, and patriotism.
 "These little nuggets combine broad learning with sharp wit to make powerful moral statements." —Publishers Weekly